 Unlike Recollections, this exhibit works in small or large spaces and doesn’t need a special background or light control.

-The installation shown below is a five screen version.
-There are three effects per screen that switch about every 30 seconds.
-It is part of the summer 2015 “InterPlay” exhibition made in collaboration with Ars Electronica and will become permanent at the science centre.
+The installation shown below is a five-screen version.
+Three effects per screen switch about every 30 seconds.
+It was part of the summer 2015 “InterPlay” exhibition at the Singapore Science Centre made in collaboration with Ars Electronica and has become a permanent installation at the science center.

 This work is now on view at several Ripley’s Believe it or Not locations around the world under the name Bodies In Motion.
 These include Malaysia, Niagara Falls, Myrtle Beach, Panama Beach, and San Antonio.